Cleveland Torso Murderer: Other suspects

-In popular culture
+Popular culture

 The 2018 film The Kingsbury Run was based on a modern copycat of the murders.
 The murders and the hunt for the perpetrators were also covered in an episode of Unsolved Mysteries.
 The award-winning graphic novel Torso written by Brian Michael Bendis tells the hunt for the killer by Eliot Ness.

 American author John Peyton Cooke wrote a fictionalized account of the murders in his novel Torsos, which was a finalist for the Lambda Literary Award for Best Gay Men's Mystery for 1993, and was noted by Marilyn Stasio in The New York Times Book Review for its atmospheric depiction of Cleveland, Ohio, during the Great Depression.

 The Unknown Beloved by Amy Harmon is a fictionalized treatment of the Cleveland Torso Murders.

 American Demon, written by author Daniel Stashower, details the murders and the subsequent investigation by Eliot Ness.

 Trail of Cthulhu, a tabletop role-playing game inspired by the works of horror writer H. P. Lovecraft, contains an introductory adventure in the first edition rulebook entitled The Kingsbury Horror which is based on the Torso Murders.

 The 1998 video game Black Dahlia, despite its name, was inspired by the murders but moved the setting to 1941 involving Nazis and the occult.
 The famous Eliot Ness and Cleveland lead Detective Peter Merylo, who both investigated the murders, appears in the game.